PostNord’s Integrated Production Model increases the potential for improving the capacity utilization of its vehicles.

 Approximately 65% of mail volumes in Sweden are transported by rail between sorting terminals.
 In Norway, the majority of parcel and pallet volumes are transported by rail.
 PostNord Sweden’s mail terminals in Hallsberg and Rosersberg are located near the main line, with sidings going right into the buildings.
 In 2012, a partnership was established with the Group's air services partner.
 As a result, new radio equipment and training in eco-flying are cutting overall carbon dioxide emissions by 2,400 tonnes.

-In 2015, approximately 13% of the fuel used in the Group’s road transportation was from biogenic sources, including HVO, low-admixture FAME and ethanol.
-In Sweden, where several fuel suppliers offer a high admixture in their diesel, the biogenic component amounts to around 18%.
+In 2017, approximately 22% of the fuel used in the Group’s road transportation was from biogenic sources, including HVO, low-admixture FAME and ethanol.

 We are installing solar panels and making the business more energy-efficient